Japan (capital To-kyo) and neighboring states

 2002: 5.5% Japan protects its farmers and subsidizes agriculture – in part at least as a security measure.
 Farmers might otherwise be wiped out by imports at a lower price.
 With money from exports Japan is buying from abroad 50% of its grains and fodder crops.

-Ranks 78th among 140 countries (higher rank number is more equal, lower rank number is less equal).
+Ranks 78th among 140 countries (lower rank number is less equal).
 Less equal than Britain, which ranks 94th.

 Living in an urban area